Revised December 2019

 It is uncertain when new program requirements will be approved for the dual-certication pathway.
 Until then, the AASLD Pilot Steering Taskforce will continue to require applications for the pilot program for the 2020-21 Academic Year as it has in prior years.

 What are the benefits of the pilot?

 For individual fellows, a benefit is the use of a competency-based model to reduce training time required to become certified in both GI and transplant hepatology.
 These fellows are likely to enjoy increased attention from program directors and other core faculty.
 Individual training programs benefit from a highly motivated and focused fellow.
 Many GI fellowship programs are seeing an increase in applicants with an interest in hepatology who are seeking programs that offer the pilot pathway.
 Transplant hepatology was one of the first specialties to formalize and implement competency-based training.
 Individual fellows and programs benefit from pioneering this new training paradigm by advising the AASLD and ABIM about best practices.
 Lessons learned from the pilot will undoubtedly be used in other competency-based frameworks.
-If successful, the pilot pathway will become an accepted training track toward GI and transplant hepatology certifications.
 Most importantly, employers, patients and society will benefit from a group of providers who have demonstrated competence in GI and transplant hepatology through a rigorous training program utilizing innovative assessment methods and established competency standards.